-Description Displays an overall snapshot of application performance for multiple Business Process profiles.
-To access: Applications > End User Management > Summary Reports tab> Multi Profile Summary Important Information HP Business Availability Center does not display aggregated and raw data simultaneously in the Multi-Profile Summary report.
+Description Displays an overall snapshot of application performance for multiple business process profiles.
+To access: Select Applications > End User Management > Summary Reports tab > Multi Profile Summary Important Information HP Business Availability Center does not display aggregated and raw data simultaneously in the Multi-Profile Summary report.
 HP Business Availability Center can display profiles concurrently only if they have the same outlier value settings.
 Outlier settings for each profile are listed in the report page, before report generation.
 Make sure to select a set of profiles that have the same settings for outlier values.
-For details on modifying outlier value settings for a profile, see "Transaction Threshold Settings" on page 119.
-Attempting to generate a Multi-Profile Summary report for a large number of profiles that are stored in multiple databases can significantly affect report generation time.
-If the time required to generate the report is greater than the browser timeout setting, the report is not be generated.
+For details on modifying outlier value settings" on page 130.
+Attempting to generate a Multi-Profile Summary report for a large number of profiles that are stored in multiple databases can significantly affect report generate the report is greater than the browser timeout setting, the report is not be generated.

-- ➤ "Report Settings" on page 213
+- ► "Report Settings" on page 227

-- ➤ "Profile Performance" on page 213
+- ► "Profile Performance" on page 227

-- ➤ "Location Performance" on page 214
+- ► "Location Performance" on page 228

-- ➤ "Alert Summary" on page 215
+- ► "Alert Summary" on page 229